axelhahn/ahcrawler/docs/15_Changelog/10_Last_changes.md

 #### 2024-09-xx: v0.167

+* 🟢 ADDED: Vietnamese translation was contributed by [[https://github.com/saosangmo|saosangmo]].
+Thanks a lot!
+He was added as contributor.
-* ↗️ UPDATE: AhCrawler runs on PHP 8+ only: All classes were updated to use typed variables; short array syntax
+* ↗️ UPDATE: AhCrawler runs on PHP 8+ only: All classes were updated to use typed variables.
+Arrays were rewritten to short array syntax
-* ↗️ UPDATE: A small cleanup: My own classes were moved to vendor subdir
+* ↗️ UPDATE: My own classes were moved to vendor subdir
+* ↗️ UPDATE: The updater detects a developer branch and shows a warning

 ### 2023